 These concepts are linked together as follows when AdapTable is instantiated:

-AdaptableOptions is the only object which the async static constructor requires in order to initialise and prepare AdapTable.
+AdaptableOptions is the only object required by the async static constructor to initialise and prepare AdapTable.

 2 mandatory properties in AdapTable Options are

 - predefinedConfig - the Predefined Configuration which AdapTable will contain at start-up

 - vendorGrid - the underlying DataGrid (e.g. AG Grid GridOptions) which will need to be instantiated and populated separately